-Getting Medicare - Step 3
+Medicare Advantage or Medigap Policy? - Step 3

 Option 1- Stick with Part A and Part B with or without adding prescription drugs (Part D):

 If you choose to go without prescription drug coverage you will start to accrue a Part D penalty.
 The longer you go without prescription drug coverage, the higher the Part D penalty will get.
 If you decide to get a prescription drug plan at a later date, you will then start paying the Part D penalty on top of the monthly premium.

-**AUTHOR'S OPINION**: Out of the three options presented on this page, this one is the worst.
+OUR OPINION: Out of the three options presented on this page, this one is the worst.
 Whether you add a prescription drug plan or not, sticking with only Part A & Part B is not the best decision.
 The only time we would suggest doing this is if you don't have any other options available in your zip code.
-Sticking with Part A and Part B leaves you vulnerable to the 20% coinsurance (you pay 20% of the bill) on Part B. As you will see in the next two options, either a Medicare Advantage plan or a Supplement plan will offer far superior coverage.
+Sticking with Part A and Part B leaves you vulnerable to the 20% coinsurance (you pay 20% of the bill) on Part B. As you will see in the next two options, either a Medicare Advantage Plan or a Supplement Plan will offer far superior coverage.

-The greatest benefit of a Medicare Advantage plan is that it eliminates the 20% coinsurance on Part B in favor of some small co-pays and cost sharing.
-This means that instead of having to pay 20% of the bill yourself (which can get very expensive), you will only be subject to co-pays and cost sharing.
+The greatest benefit of a Medicare Advantage Plan is that it eliminates the 20% coinsurance on Part B in favor of some small co-pays and cost sharing.
+This means that instead of having to pay 20% of the bill yourself, which can get very expensive, you will only be subject to co-pays and cost sharing.
 For example, it may cost you $20 to see a specialist or $180 for an ambulance ride.
 To see a full list of copays and cost sharing you will want to look at the plan's Summary of Benefits.

 The plans also have a maximum-out-of-pocket dollar amount that ranges from around $3,500 - $8,000 depending on the plan.
 This means that if you have a really bad year and all of your copays and cost sharing adds up to the maximum-out-of-pocket limit, you are done paying and the plan will cover everything in full for the rest of the year.